spacelift-io/user-documentation/docs/concepts/stack/organizing-stacks.md

 ### Reseting

-If you want to quickly reset your default view to Spacelift default state, click "Reset to Spacelift default view" button.
-It will result in clearing all sorting, search and filter parameters, as well as manage filters settings.
+To quickly reset your default view to Spacelift default state, click the "Reset to Spacelift default view" button.
+It will result in clearing all sorting, search, and filter parameters, as well as managed filter settings.

 ![](../../assets/screenshots/saved-views-reset.png)